1v17/CS6650_TA/README.md

     sync.Map test:
     len(m) = 50000, time = 28.8603ms
     ```
-3. In write-heavy sccenario, the `sync.Map` might be the most inefficient one.
+2. In write-heavy sccenario, the `sync.Map` might be the most inefficient one.
 This struct is optimized for write-once, read-many operations and disjoint key access for multiple goroutines.

+### File Access
+1. Results of two file writing functions:
+    ```
+    Unbuffered write: 713.3351ms
+    Buffered write:   10.9805m
+    ```
+2. Buffered file writing is much faster because it reduces the number of system calls made to the operating system, while every `f.Write` sends data directly to the OS, causing a system call for every line (100,000 times).
+System calls are slow and expensive.